DuncanRuns/Hermes/README.md

 > intention).
 Then on server shutdown (world exit), an unciphered copy is made.
 A warning.txt file is also placed in the
 > restricted folder to make it extra obvious.

-- `initialize` - Runs when the play log is initialized (creating or joining a world), contains generator options, entered seed (if creating), the world time (total ticks ran in world, should be 0 for new world), and if atum is installed, a field noting if atum is running.
+- `initialize` - Runs when the play log is initialized (creating or joining a world), contains game version, Hermes version, generator options, entered seed (if creating), the world time (total ticks ran in world, should be 0 for new world), and if atum is installed, a field noting if atum is running.
 - `stat` - Every stat update, the player it's for, the new value, and the difference from the last one.
 Excludes stats that naturally update every tick or extremely spammy ones (e.g. walking/sprinting/flying)
 - `screen` - Every screen change, the class (will look like class_xxxxx bc of intermediary), the title (